Linearly-scalable and entropy-optimal learning of nonstationary and nonlinear manifolds: Methods

 As will be demonstrated below on practical examples (for example, see Fig.~1), tuning the EOMC hyper-parameters $d$ and $K$ can be done iteratively.
-To select the optimal values for $d$ and $K$, for each of the $k=1,\dots,K$ manifolds one inspects the decay of eigenvalues $\Lambda^{(k)}_{1,1},\Lambda^{(k)}_{2,2},\dots,\Lambda^{(k)}_{D,D}$ for the local weighted covariances $\mathrm{Cov}_k\left(X,\gamma,\mu_k^*\right)$ in the local manifolds: as follows from the Theorem 1 above, $\sum_{i=d+1}^D\Lambda^{(k)}_{i,i}$ quantifies the amount of squared 2-norm loss from projecting the data, that is "assigned" to this manifold $k$, through the EOMC internal coordinates $\gamma(k,:)$.
+To select optimal values for $d$ and $K$, for each of the $k=1,\dots,K$ manifolds one inspects the decay of eigenvalues $\Lambda^{(k)}_{1,1},\Lambda^{(k)}_{2,2},\dots,\Lambda^{(k)}_{D,D}$ for the local weighted covariances $\mathrm{Cov}_k\left(X,\gamma,\mu_k^*\right)$ in the local manifolds: as follows from the Theorem 1 above, $\sum_{i=d+1}^D\Lambda^{(k)}_{i,i}$ quantifies the amount of squared 2-norm loss from projecting the data, that is "assigned" to this manifold $k$, through the EOMC internal coordinates $\gamma(k,:)$.
 Hence, it quantifies the local quality of lossy compression, that is achieved when projecting the high-dimensional data on the local low-dimensional manifolds.
-Since (\ref{eq:eomc}) is an unsupervised learning problem, we can not apply most of the standard hyper-paremeter selection routines from ML and AI, like cross-validation and Bayesian hyper-paremeter tuning \cite{wu19}.
+Since (\ref{eq:eomc}-\ref{eq:eomc4}) is an unsupervised learning problem, we can not apply most of the standard hyper-parameter selection routines from ML and AI, like cross-validation and Bayesian hyper-parameter tuning \cite{wu19}.
 Instead, one can use here the hyper-parameter selection from the unsupervised regularization methods in statistics and computational science, like the $L$-curve method \cite{hansen93}.

 Alternatively, in the following examples we will adopt a nonparametric information-theoretic perspective to model selection - aiming to find the hyper-parameter combinations that lead to the models combining simplicity (measured as a high lossy compression rate, computed as a ratio between the raw data complexity and EOMC model descriptor length), and quality (measured as the relative loss of compression).
 In contrast to common parametric measures from information theory (like Akaike and Bayesian Information Criteria) \cite{burnham13} that rely on validity of parametric assumptions like Gaussianity, this non-parametric model selection procedure based on lossy compression allows a robust identification of good hyper-parameter combinations across all of the benchmarks considered below.
 As will also be shown on application examples below, EOMC does not require a careful and precise adjustment, since the results remain robust in the broad ranges of hyper-parameters.